brooth/jeta-site/mysite/home/markdown/event-bus.md

     <h2>Event bus</h2>
 </div>

-`Jeta` has [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern) implementation.
-In addition to basic features, it doesn't use reflection.
+`Jeta` providers an implementation of [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern).
+Besides basic features, it has a great achievement - no reflection is used.
 Excited?
 Let's go though it.

 ###Subscriber